 Baking Sustainability into their Business Model

-Believing the environment was also a company responsibility, Stonemill Bakehouse president grew the company's own ingredients locally to cut emissions.
+Believing the environment was a company responsibility, Stonemill Bakehouse grew ingredients locally to cut emissions.

 How a Bakery Started Growing its own Grain to Reduce its Carbon Footprint